A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Algorithm Specification

 \subsection{Context and Overview}

-In this section, we start by considering how prior approaches fare in a model when there is a collision cost.
+We start by considering how prior approaches fare in a model when there is a collision cost.
 Then, we discuss our design choices regarding \mainAlgorithmAcrynom, along with an overview of our analysis.